 This spa design is lush and textural, not stark and clinical, with stripes of the ceiling fabric evoking thick rope.
 The relaxation room is furnished with Tom Dixon tables, custom love seats covered in cotton velvet, and Michael Anastassiades lamps.

 10. Explora Valle Sagrado by José Cruz Ovalle Estudio de Arquitectura

 The interior of a house once inhabited by 18th-century independence hero Mateo Pumacahua has been completely reinvented as this hotel’s spa, with feature walls in adobe.
-The spa includes a range of massage rooms, steam baths, and saunas.
+The architecture and design of the spa includes a range of massage rooms, steam baths, and saunas.